marcosgatica2003/CIII/README.md

 [About customization](./README_CUSTOMIZATION.md)

 ## The last release available
-You can download the last image builded in:
+You can download the lastest build image from:
 [2025-05-14 - Raspbian-Borescope-img](https://drive.google.com/file/d/1vMCnVDvt-AWYYgLDjjlsbWwxDNs12k-S/view)
 * **Raspberry Pi support:** 4 Series or better.
 ## Build from source